Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``scan_Rfam``: the results of ``cmscan`` of `Infernal <http://infernal.janelia.org/>`_.
 User can find the results of blast.

-``statistics``: the statistics files and visualization files.
+``statistics``: the statistics files and figures.

 optimize_tsspredator
 ---------------

 ``optimize_tsspredator`` can adapt the parameter set for the input genome.
-User need to manual check more than 100kb of genome sequence and the detected TSS need to be more than 50.
-Then ``optimize_tsspredator`` can based on the principle of manual detection to scan whole genome in order to get the best results.
+User need to manual check around 50 true postive as a reference.
+Then ``optimize_tsspredator`` can scan whole genome based on the principle of manual detection to get the best results.

 - Pre-required tools and files